itinero/docs/docs/itinero/data-sources/shapefiles.md

 This is an example of loading data from a shapefile into a router db.
 We are using an open dataset from the Dutch government called 'NWB', the 'national road registry'.
 We can't include samples for MultiNet or HERE because we're not sure we are allowed to do this.

+The shapefile you're using has to contain two columns per geometry identifying _endpoints_ or _junctions_ for Itinero to be able to link them together in a network.
 You can check a full working sample [here](https://github.com/itinero/geo/tree/master/samples/Sample.Shape).

 #### Vehicle definition